Paid survey sites provide a reliable way to earn extra cash, but they do have a rather mixed reputation.

 It’s inevitable that you’re going to compromise your privacy – to an extent – by taking online surveys.
 Often you’re giving your opinions on political matters or revealing the state of your health – at the same time as giving the survey provider your ZIP code!

-Your overall attitude to privacy will be a factor here.
+Your overall attitude to privacy is a factor here.
 If you’re unhappy revealing anything unnecessarily, taking surveys for money probably isn’t a great fit for you anyway.
 On the other hand, many of us tell tech firms SO much anyway, thanks to web browsing and social media, that a little more self-disclosure may not feel like a big deal.

 Even so, it still makes sense to be careful what you’re agreeing to.
 One thing I personally don’t like is when a survey site bounces me off to a third-party that wants me to tick five or six different privacy boxes before continuing.
 I tend to run a mile from surveys like that, and I feel inclined to say you should too.